Jaehaks/texflow.nvim/README.md

 These diagnostics are from `*.log` file after `*.tex` file is compiled. `Texflow.nvim` parses the error messages and show at proper line number which is related with error or warning. \
-It detects error format starts with both `!` and `<filename>:<line>`, You doesn't need to include `--file-line-error` argument necessarily in your latex engine configuration.
+It detects error format starts with both `!` and `<filename>:<line>`, You don't need to include `--file-line-error` argument necessarily in your latex engine configuration.

 <u>There are some limitations to show diagnostics.</u>
 1) All error/warning in log file doesn't mentioned column number.
-All diagnostics from `Texflow` will show at column 0.
+All diagnostics from `Texflow` will show at column 2.
 2) Not all warning in log file have line number.
 These warning will be shown at first line of each `*.tex` file.

+> [!CAUTION]
+> To achieve proper log parser operation,
+> you need to extend `max_print_line` setting of `MikTeX` or `TexLive` distribution so that log files should not be wrapped.
+> If not, some files which has long directory cannot show diagnostics properly.
+>
+> If you are using `MikTeX`, you don't need to consider it. \
+> `texflow.nvim` will check `max_print_line` is enough high value and set for basic latex engines
+> such as `pdflatex.ini`, `xelatex.ini`, `lualatex.ini`, `latex.ini`
+> `--max-print-line` option of latex engine works also, but It doesn't work in `lualatex`.
+> So setting `max_print_line` is more reliable solution.
+>
+> If you are using `TexLive`, you can use `texmf.cnf`. \
+> You need to set `max_print_line` to high value (>5000) in `texmf.cnf` manually.

+#### 💡 Diagnostics on project

+Diagnostics of sub files are supported. \
+When you have multiple sub-files used in main file and there are some errors or warning for each files, Diagnostics of each files will be displayed according to each files which is loaded in neovim.
+Diagnostics are automatically displayed when you open the file, even if it was not loaded at compile time.

 ## `Forward-Search`